Obadiah Holmes: Family and descendants

 Abraham Lincoln was the most prominent descendant of Obadiah Holmes.

 Obadiah and Katherine Holmes had nine known children, one of whom, the first John, died in England in 1633, with the remainder growing to maturity.
 Jonathan, thought to be born in England, married Sarah Borden, and was active in colonial affairs, becoming Speaker of the House of Deputies.
-Holmes' daughter Martha, born in 1640, married Captain Richard Stillwell, son of Lt.
-Nicholas Stillwell (who had helped found Gravesend), and his daughter Mary married John Brown, the son of early Baptist minister Chad Browne.
+Holmes' daughter Martha, born in 1640, married John Audley/Odlin, and his daughter Mary married John Brown, the son of early Baptist minister Chad Browne.
 His son Samuel settled in Gravesend, New York and married Alice Stillwell and his son Obadiah settled in Staten Island, New York.
 His son John married first Frances, the daughter of Randall Holden, and following her death married Mary Greene, the widow of William Greene, the daughter of John and Mary (Williams) Sayles, and the granddaughter of Roger Williams.
 John was for many years the General Treasurer of the colony, and he and Joseph Sheffield were empowered to lease and settle the ferries in the colony.
 Obadiah Holmes' other two children were Lydia who married John Bowne and Hopestill who married a Taylor.

 Rhode Island Deputy Governor and Chief Justice John Gardner was a great grandson of Holmes, as was Deputy Governor Elisha Brown, but his best known descendant was United States President Abraham Lincoln, whose connection with Holmes was published by J. T. Holmes in his 1915 genealogy of the family.